barumau/pandunia/engli/kanun.md

 #### 7.4.1.
 OV order

-In the passive voice there is no agent subject in the sentence.
+In the passive voice there is no agent in the sentence.
 There is only the object and the verb.
 Normally the passive is expressed with object–verb (OV) word order with the verb ending in **-u**.